 The square is an ideal place to hang out and is decorated with miniature fountains and terraces.
 The square offers a fabulous view of the Strait of Malacca and you watch the boats sailing through.

 What do I miss in Langkawi trip?

-Langkawi is famous for street food that is sold at the night markets and they are usually open starting from 6 pm to 10 pm.
+Langkawi is famous for street food that is sold at the night markets and they are usually open from 6 pm to 10 pm.
 The night markets are set up in various locations each evening.
-Not only do the vendors sell cheap and delicious food, some also sell t-shirts and souvenirs, handbags, sunglasses, and paintings.
+Not only do the vendors sell cheap and delicious food Some also sell t-shirts and souvenirs, handbags, sunglasses and paintings.